-The Greater Flamingo is the larger of the two South African Flamingoes.
+The Greater Flamingo (Afrikaans Name Grootflamink) is the larger of the two South African Flamingoes.
 They can be distinguished by the black tip on the bill, they have a pale face with creamy coloured eyes.
 At rest they appear mostly white but in flight the flamingo has salmon pink wing coverts.

 These Flamingoes were spotted on a trip to Strandfontein Settling Pools.
 They live in enormous flocks in certain parts of the pools and can be seen flying, eating and swimming throughout the day.